 This women's fiction short about two sisters torn apart by envy and guilt will tug at your heartstrings and transport you back into the 20th century during a time where war raged and early feminism was still evolving.
 If you enjoy period pieces and unconventional female characters, this story is for you.

 Inspiration behind the story

-The first draft came to me during my early days in college.
+The first draft for this piece came to me during my early days in college.
 I wrote it for a creative writing class, then it sat gathering cobwebs in a folder on my computer until recently when I picked it up again and polished it for publication.
-It first appeared in the 10 Minute Novelist insider newsletter as one of the featured short stories, and now it is making it's way to Amazon.
-My plans are to have it available on Smashwords, B&N, iBooks, Kobo, and other major online retailers by the fall.
+Both main characters have a rich backstory that proved very difficult to relay through such a short piece, so my hope is to one day expand on that, perhaps trying my hand at a novel about the two sisters.

 *This story first appeared in the 10 Minute Novelist Insider magazine.

 When tragedy strikes in the lives of two young girls, claiming the life of their father, envy takes hold.
 Childhood memories fade, and spite replaces the once immovable bond between Matilda and her sister, Charlotte, as the years go by.
 One settles for a traditional life with her husband and kids, burying the punishment and shame of her past, while the other cultivates a career set in the early days of feminism, pursuing work as a nurse during the birth of World War II.

 Both spend their days reveling in a facade of happiness.
 But after reality strips away their youth and they face the onset of another era, tainted wounds still mark their hearts.
 Are family ties enough to overcome life's arduous trials?